Loufakis/active-perception-face-recognition/README.md

 ## Research Summary
 - **Simulation:** Conducted in Webots, simulating a mobile robot navigating a 3D environment with face targets placed at various locations.
 - **Recognition Model:** Uses CNN-based architecture to classify identities from RGB input frames.
-- **Active Perception:** Trained reinforcement learning agent learns to reposition the robot based on current camera view quality to improve recognition outcomes.
+- **Active Perception:** Trained Multi-Taks Learning (MTL) Network to reposition the robot based on current camera view quality to improve recognition outcomes.
-- **Multi-task Learning:** Joint training of navigation and face recognition promotes efficient learning and cross-task benefit.
-- **Evaluation:** Results show improved recognition performance when the robot actively navigates vs. remaining static.
+- **Evaluation:** Results show improved recognition performance when the robot actively navigates by the instructions of the MTL model vs. remaining static.